ranganaudara/restfulweb-spring/README.md

-# Spring Boot Learning Server
+# Spring Boot Learning Repository

 This repo is a simple restful web application created to learn and practice spring boot.